 Yes, it would be lovely to have all those Bible-adapted supplies.

-3. A journaling Bible is not a requirement.
-While having a Bible with special margins for notes is an awesome thing (so I’ve read because I don’t actually have one), it doesn’t stop you from writing about what you read.
+Truth: A journaling Bible is not a requirement.
+While having a Bible with special margins for notes is an awesome thing, it doesn’t stop you from writing about what you read.
+I found that I actually go more Bible journaling in my "regular" Bible as it forces me to get more creative.

 So my advice would be this: start with what you have.